hhoke/blog/what_to_use_instead_of_triune_brain.md

+# The triune brain metaphor as an example of broader problems in pop neuroscience

 ### *Q:* What to use instead of the idea of the triune brain or "lizard brain / limbic system/ primate neocortex" model?

 ### *A:* Gut, heart, and head ;) (see the first link on triune brain)